Submit your interactive documentary to IDFA DocLab

 We want to encourage everyone to attend the festival and artists involved in a project selected for the DocLab program are eligible for a free guest badge.
 In some cases, we will also offer help with accommodation and travel expenses, however this support is limited and priority will be given to persons involved in specific festival events.
 Anyone who wishes to attend the festival must fill out the online accreditation form through MyIDFA.

-- If you have a company based outside the EU IDFA will not charge VAT but you will need to check your tax regulations in your own country and act accordingly.
+- If your company is based outside the EU, IDFA will not charge VAT but you will need to check your tax regulations in your own country and act accordingly.

 - All Dutch submissions and all submissions done by private persons only (with no company attached) will need to pay VAT and will be charged in the IDFA invoice.